Skip to main content

 The state of financial wellness

-1. Individual perceptions of the state of both the economy as well as their personal financial standing are at their lowest they’ve been within the past 5 years.
+1. Individual perceptions of both the economy, as well as personal finances, are at a five-year low.
 74 percent of respondents feel “at least okay” about their own financial standing, while a scant 18 percent believe the national economy to be “good.”
 (FRB)

-2. Inflation represents the top cause of financial concern for individuals at most income levels, especially in households earning more than $50,000 per year.
+2. Inflation is the top cause of financial concern for individuals at most income levels, especially in households earning more than $50,000 per year.
 (FRB)

-3. 80 percent of CHROs are concerned that wage increases are unable to keep up with the speed of inflation; this worry is reflected by 59 percent of employees who agree that their pay is inadequate for the current economic climate.
+3. 80 percent of chief human resource officers are concerned that wage increases are unable to keep up with the speed of inflation; this worry is reflected by 59 percent of employees who say that their pay is inadequate for the current economic climate.
 (PwC)

 Financial wellness and stress